 Louisiana can properly claim the title "festival capital of the world," with more than 400-plus festivals scheduled annually around the state.
 In the spring, however, the festival action goes into warp speed.

 Every weekend—and sometimes the weekdays in between—brings a new round of events that makes it hard for a festival-goer to choose.
 Consider the Boggy Bayou Festival in Pine Prairie or the Railroad Days Festival in DeQuincy—just a few of the celebrations that kick off March and April's great outdoor gatherings.
 Soon thereafter comes the fabulous French Quarter Festival in New Orleans—a celebration of music and food in one of the country’s most historic neighborhoods.

-But how can you catch that event and also taste the bounty at the Ponchatoula Strawberry Festival or the Cajun Hot Sauce Festival in New Iberia?
-Not to mention the Kite Fest Louisiane in Port Allen?
-And what about the Franklin Parish Catfish Festival—no catfish lover should miss the delectable variety of fresh catfish at this event.
+Taste the bounty at the Ponchatoula Strawberry Festival or head to the Kite Fest Louisiane in Port Allen for amazing colors.
+And don't miss the Franklin Parish Catfish Festival—no catfish lover should miss the delectable variety of fresh catfish at this event.

 Of course, you'll want to save time to hop over to Lake Charles in May.
 That's when the annual Louisiana Pirate Festival (formerly known as Contraband Days Pirate Festival) unfolds, with music, food, games, contests—all of which occur around a pirate theme that hearkens to the days of Louisiana's "patron" pirate, Jean Lafitte.

 For more about Louisiana’s cornucopia of food, music and heritage festivals, take a peek at our festivals section.
 See you at the fest!